Describe your current position and what you’ve decided to do with your career since graduating from WGU Indiana.

 You mentioned being a caretaker for your mom after her multiple surgeries.
 How did this inspire you to pursue a nursing degree?

-As a freshman in high school, I was attending a Friday night football game when I received a phone call that my mom had fallen off a two-step step ladder while washing her car and broke her leg.
+As a freshman in high school, I was attending a Friday night football game when I received a phone call that my mom had fallen off a step ladder while washing her car and broke her leg.
 At the time, I did not think much about it and expected that she would come home with a cast and crutches.
 My mom came home a week later after sustaining a bilateral right tibia plateau fracture.
 She went on to have numerous doctor’s appointments that resulted in a total knee replacement, and in the end led to an infection.
 At this point, she had her knee replacement removed and the doctors decided to place an antibiotic blocker in her knee and establish a PICC line to administer antibiotics for three months.
 After the antibiotics, she underwent another knee placement surgery.

 Throughout this process, I learned how to care for my mom as she required help with mobility, food preparation and bathing.
 I began making dinner almost every night after school, along with doing laundry and helping to clean the house.
 It became less of a chore and more of a way to serve my mom who was unable keep up with the household duties.
 In addition, while my mom was struggling with numerous medical concerns, my Nana, who lived across the street from us, was diagnosed with pancreatic cancer.
 While my mom was recovering from her many surgeries, I was also helping care for my Nana during her last few years before she passed away.
 This helped me understand devoting time to another and fully serving them with the expectation of receiving nothing in return.
 My past experiences led me to pursue a career in nursing and that my job is considered well done if my presence and actions can be reciprocated by a smile.